R17 (New York City Subway car): Retirement

 Car 6895 (renumbered to 36895) is currently in storage at Concourse Yard with R21 7267 (renumbered G7267) and has not moved since 2002.
 This car is still classified as a work car and was used on a special trip sometime during the 1990s.
 Although it was reported that the cars may be operational and preserved, the car was stripped of parts in 2009 (such as sash windows and rollsigns).
 Both cars still remain, but are awaiting scrapping.

 Car 6762 was converted to an R71 rider car after retirement, but was replaced with R161s (R33s converted into rider cars) in the mid-2000s and eventually reefed.

-Cars 6813 and 6850 were converted to R123 continuous welded rail holder cars for set DCR and overhauled under the R128 program, but were replaced with R157 flat cars in the 2010s and are expected to be scrapped.
+Cars 6813 and 6850 were converted to R123 continuous welded rail holder cars for set DCR and overhauled under the R128 program, but were replaced with R157 flat cars in the 2010s and eventually scrapped.

 In film

 Cars 6671 and 6609 were featured at Grand Central Terminal in the 1971 film The French Connection in a scene where Gene Hackman's character is tailing a heroin smuggler.
 At that time, the cars were painted in the MTA platinum mist/blue band livery.

 R17s can be seen on the 42nd Street Shuttle in Ron Howard's Night Shift (1982).

 White painted (though clean) R17s on the Shuttle appear in a scene of Mike Nichols' Heartburn (1986) with Meryl Streep and Kevin Spacey, with cars 6699 and 6550.
 The shuttle platform at Grand Central was doubling for the Christopher Street Station on the 1.

 The interior of a repainted red R17 operating on the 5 train can be briefly seen in the opening credits of Oliver Stone's Wall Street (1987).

 A decommissioned R17 is featured in the film Mimic as the escape vehicle for the film's protagonists.